donkirkby/chess-kit/docs/rules.md

 In addition, there is one special move to help when you get stuck: if one of the colours has no pairs of pieces next to each other, then any piece of that colour may make a king's move.
+Just because one piece has no neighbours of the same colour, it doesn't necessarily get to make a king's move.
+Only if a colour has no pairs of pieces next to each other, then all the pieces of that colour may make a king's move.

 For example, in the position below, neither the white knights nor the black queen has any neighbours of the matching colour.
 One way to move them is